“Become wise by walking with the wise, hang out with fools and watch your life fall to pieces.” ~Proverbs 13:20 (Msg)

 [Suggestion: Read along with your Bible opened to Proverbs 13.]

-There are few patterns that are to be discerned from this chapter of Proverbs, unlike those we’ve covered previously; with Proverbs 13 we begin to plunge through uncharted waters as we breach the ocean of antithetical wisdom.
+There are few patterns to be discerned from this chapter of Proverbs, unlike those we’ve covered previously; with Proverbs 13 we begin to plunge through uncharted waters as we breach the ocean of antithetical wisdom (proverbs featuring “but” contrasts).

 These seem to be a smattering of all the various themes of the Wisdom of Solomon.

 Verse 1 speaks like first verses often do; indeed chapter 12 features an almost identical proverb: the wise love discipline.

 Mouths, speech and eating dominate the next three verses.
 It appears the fruitfulness of our speech and the food we eat have much more in common than we could’ve previously connected.
 The appetite of the diligent is satisfied.

 Both the righteous and righteousness uphold each other in verses 5-6.
 Those with integrity hate falsehood and integrity guards the upright.

 Verses 7-8 call us home to the wealth that must serve us and not we it.
 We cannot serve both God and money (Matthew 6:24).
 Those with truly great wealth rarely have much materially.
 Material wealth has the habit of attracting the worst situations and temptations known to life; it can be a bane.